-The thermodynamical nature of black holes was first established by Bekenstein [1].
-He obtained an expression for the entropy of black holes.
-This expression was proportional to the area of the horizons of the black holes.
-Hawking obtained an exact expression for the entropy by considering the behavior of matter fields in the black hole backgrounds [2].
-The entropy of a black hole, considered as a thermodynamical system, was found out to be ${A\over{4\pi}}$.
-Here $A$ is the horizon surface area.
-The thermodynamical properties of matter fields in black hole backgrounds was discussed by 't Hooft [3].
-The black hole is assumed to be in thermal equilibrium with surrounding matter.
-For a static black hole the rate of particles radiated by the black hole should be equal to the rate of absorption of matter by the black hole. 't Hooft [3] assumed that the matter field wave function is vanishing near the horizon as well as at infinity, i.e, for a large value of the radial coordinate.
-Since then a lot of works had been done on the entropy of matter fields in black hole backgrounds using the brick-wall model [4,5,6,7,8,9,10, 13, 14].
+The thermodynamical aspects of the black holes was first established by Bekenstein [1].
+He obtained an expression for the entropy of the black holes.
+This expression was proportional to the area of the horizons of black holes.
+Hawking obtained the exact expression of the entropy by considering the behaviour of matter fields in the black hole background [2].
+The entropy of a black hole, considered as a thermodynamical system, was found to be ${A\over{4}}$.
+Here, $A$ is the horizon surface area.
+The thermodynamical properties of a minimally coupled matter field in the black hole backgrounds were discussed by 't Hooft [3].
+The black hole is assumed to be in thermal equilibrium with the surrounding matter.
+For a static black hole, the rate of particles radiated by the black hole is equal to the rate of the absorption of matter by the black hole. 't Hooft [3] assumed that the matter field wave function is vanishing near the horizon as well as at infinity, i.e. for a large value of the radial coordinate.
+Since then, a lot of works had been carried out on the entropy of matter fields in the black hole backgrounds using the brick wall model [4 \textendash 13].

-In this communication we will discuss a few aspects on the entropy of a massless scalar field in the Schwarzschild black hole background using the brick-wall model of 't Hooft [3].
-We will show that with a proper counting of the density of states, the entropy of a massless scalar field is different than that obtained by 't Hooft [11].